 Local OACS DIVE (Design as an Immersive Vanderbilt Experience) cohorts began Fall 2017 around the themes of affordable housing, the experience of displaced persons living in Nashville, and food waste.
-Local OACS DIVE programs provide students a unique opportunity to work together with local non-profit organizations to address community-identified challenges in innovative ways using the processes of Human-Centered Design.
+Local OACS DIVE programs provide students a unique opportunity to work together with local non-profit organizations to address community-identified challenges in innovative ways using the process of Human-Centered Design.

 Applicants accepted to a Local OACS DIVE program join a specific theme-based cohort.
 Selection is based on a review of applicant theme interest, major, and skills to strengthen cohort diversity and the learning experience.

 Local OACS DIVE programs are built upon a foundation of three key component: human-centered design, service-learning theory and critical reflection, and the expertise of key faculty and community leaders.

 Students selected to participate in a Local OACS DIVE cohort will:

 - Attend a DIVE boot camp to learn the fundamentals of human-centered design

 - Participate in the OACS Service Institute to deepen their understanding of service-learning, identity, power and privilege, and ethical community engagement